Peter Righton

-Paul Pelham Righton (14 April 1926 – 12 October 2007), known as Peter Righton, was a child protection expert and social care worker, and a convicted child molester.
+Paul Pelham Righton (14 April 1926 – 12 October 2007), known as Peter Righton, was a child protection expert and social care worker, convicted of importing child sexual abuse material.
 In 2013, the Metropolitan Police launched Operation Cayacos to investigate claims that Righton was part of an establishment paedophile network.

 Career

 Righton worked in children's homes, including in Maidstone, Kent, and was a lecturer in child protection and residential care, including at the Open University and in Birmingham.
 He was Director of Education at the National Institute of Social Work, and vice-chairman of governors at New Barns School in Toddington, Gloucestershire.
 He was also a consultant to the National Children's Bureau.
 Righton justified relationships between adults and children in his academic work - he wrote in Social Work Today in 1977 that "Provided there is no question of exploitation, sexual relationships freely entered into by residents – including adolescents – should not be a matter for automatic inquiry", and wrote in the book Perspectives on Paedophilia that "Most child molesters, if paedophile at all, are so only incidentally.
 Most of those I have called 'dispositional' paedophiles, when they engage in sexual activity with children, do not molest them...
 On the contrary, the child's consent is usually of cardinal importance to them."